-I recently wrote on the series of special events that took place in Rome last year in celebration of the 2000th anniversary of Emperor Augustus’ death.
-My last post focussed on the ‘House of Augustus’ (see here) and today I will concentrate on the ‘House of Livia’ in this follow-up piece.
+I recently wrote about the series of special events that took place in Rome last year in celebration of the 2000th anniversary of Emperor Augustus’ death.
+My previous post focussed on the ‘House of Augustus’ (see here), and today I will concentrate on the ‘House of Livia’ in this follow-up piece.

 First excavated in 1839, the house has been attributed to Livia on the basis of the name IVLIA AVG[VSTA] stamped on a lead pipe on display on the left-hand wall of the tablinum.
 The two-storey house, built around a central atrium, was decorated with advanced “Second Pompeian Style” wall paintings, reflecting the sophisticated taste of wealthy Romans.
 The remains of the house are reached by a sloping hallway whose floor is covered with a black and white geometric mosaic leading into a rectangular atrium.

 The best preserved section of Livia’s House consists of a rectangular atrium and three relatively large adjoining rooms (a tablinum and two side rooms).
 Each room was painted with a mythological subject and its floor decorated in black and white geometric mosaic.

 The central room (the tablinum), also known as the “Room of Polyphemus”, was the most richly decorated.
 Each of its walls had a large mythological picture in the middle, set in a large columnar frame.
 The mythological picture on the back wall, now totally illegible, showed one of the earliest representation of the story of the monster Polyphemus and the sea nymph Galatea.
 It depicted Polyphemus immersed in the water with a young Cupid riding on its shoulders pursuing the nymph Galatea as she rides a sea-horse (hippocampus).

 Around the central panel are backdrops of illusionistic architecture and small panels with ritual scenes.